Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 PKCE belongs in public local clients.
 Store tokens through the operating system secure storage when available, and keep local config under a user-owned directory.

-Register or reuse a worker
+Register or reuse an agent

-A local worker record should describe:
+A local agent record should describe:

 • Workspace and agent.